 Bois d'Arc Energy, Inc. ("Bois d'Arc Energy") was organized in July 2004 as a limited liability company through the contribution of substantially all of our offshore properties together with the properties of Bois d'Arc Resources, Ltd. and its partners.
 We initially owned 60% of Bois d'Arc Energy, and we accounted for our share of the Bois d'Arc Energy financial and operating results using proportionate consolidation accounting until Bois d'Arc Energy converted to a corporation and completed its initial public offering in May 2005.
 As a result of this public offering of shares and the conversion of Bois d'Arc Energy into a corporation, beginning May 11, 2005 we own 48% of Bois d'Arc Energy.
-Since proportionate consolidation is not a generally accepted accounting principle applicable to an investment in a corporation, we changed our accounting method for our investment in Bois d'Arc Energy to the equity method concurrent with Bois d'Arc Energy's conversion to a corporation.
+Since proportionate consolidation is not a generally accepted accounting principle applicable to an investment in a corporation, we changed our accounting method for our investment in Bois d'Arc Energy is d'Arc Energy's conversion to a corporation.
 The onshore data in the tables below contains the results of operations for our direct ownership in our onshore oil and gas properties.
 The offshore results reflect our 48% interest in the results of Bois d'Arc Energy.
-The offshore results for 2005 include our proportionate interest in the operations of Bois d'Arc Energy based upon our ownership interests throughout the periods presented.
-The equity method adjustments reflect the reductions to our share of Bois d'Arc Energy's operating results which are necessary to apply the equity method of accounting for all periods subsequent to the conversion of Bois d'Arc Energy to a corporation.
+The offshore results for 2005 include our proportionate interest in the operations of Bois d'Arc Energy's operating results which are necessary to apply the equity method of accounting for all periods subsequent to the conversion of Bois d'Arc Energy is operation.